Care Guide

 Use a soft cloth buffer under your hand when reaching for knobs or pulls — particularly when your hands might have grease or residue from cooking.
 For cleaning hardware separately, remove knobs and pulls with a soft-bladed screwdriver to avoid scratching the finish at the screw points.
 Reinstall finger-tight only — overtorquing can stress the finish at the mounting point over time.
 Tyler checks hardware torque on every job walkthrough.

-Can I touch up scratches myself, or does that require a warranty claim?
+Can I touch up scratches myself, or should I contact Tyler?

 Why does HEPA-vacuumed sanding and sealed containment matter for my cabinets once they are finished?